ThijsRay/podimo/README.md

 Podimo is a proprietary podcasting player that enables you to listen to various exclusive shows behind a paywall.
 This tool allows you to stream Podimo podcasts with your preferred podcast player, without having to use the Podimo app.

 </div>

 ## Usage

 The easiest way to use it is via [podimo.thijs.sh](https://podimo.thijs.sh).
 You can also host it yourself by following the instructions below.
 It's necessary to create a Zenrows account to bypass Podimo's anti-bot mechanisms.

-## Setting up a Zenrows account
+## Setting up a ScraperAPI account

-You can create a free account, which gives you 1000 free api credits.
+You can create a free account, which gives you 1000 free API credits per month.

-1. Go to [app.zenrows.com/register](https://app.zenrows.com/register) and create a free account
+1. Go to [dashboard.scraperapi.com/signup](https://dashboard.scraperapi.com/signup) and create a free account
-2. Copy your API key and make sure to add it to the `ZENROWS_API` environment variable (`-e`) in the Docker run command
+2. Copy your API key and make sure to add it to the `SCRAPER_API` environment variable (`-e`) in the Docker run command

 ## Instructions for self-hosting (with Docker)

 1. Clone this repository and enter the newly created directory

 ```sh
 git clone https://github.com/ThijsRay/podimo
 cd podimo
 ```

 2. Build the Docker image

 ```sh
 docker build -t podimo:latest .
 ```

 3. Run the Docker image

 ```sh
 docker run --rm -e PODIMO_HOSTNAME=yourip:12104 -e PODIMO_BIND_HOST=0.0.0.0:12104 -e PODIMO_PROTOCOL=http -e ZENROWS_API=APIKEY -p 12104:12104 podimo:latest
 ```

 For an explaination of what each environmental variable (`-e`) does, see the section on [configuration with environmental variables](#configuration).

 4. Visit http://yourip:12104.
 You should see the site now!

 ## Installation for self-hosting (without Docker)

 Make sure you have a recent Python 3 version installed, as this is required for the steps below.

 1. Clone this repository and enter the newly created directory

 ```sh
 git clone https://github.com/ThijsRay/podimo
 cd podimo
 ```

 2. (Optional) Create a virtual environment to install the Python packages in

 ```sh
 vitualenv venv
 source venv/bin/activate
 ```

 3. Install the required packages with

 ```sh
 pip install -r requirements.txt
 ```

 4. Run the program with

 ```sh
 python main.py
 ```

 4. Visit http://localhost:12104.
 You should see the site now!

 ## Configuration

 There are a few environmental variables that can configure this tool

 - `PODIMO_HOSTNAME` Sets the hostname that is displayed in the interface to a custom value, defaults to `podimo.thijs.sh`
 - `PODIMO_BIND_HOST` Sets the IP and port to which this tool should bind, defaults to `127.0.0.1:12104`.
 - `PODIMO_PROTOCOL` Sets the protocol that is displayed in the interface.
 For local deployments it can be useful to set this to `http`.
 Defaults to `https`.
 - `ZENROWS_API` Sets the Zenrows API key for it to be used.
 - `DEBUG` Shows a bit more information that can be useful while debugging
 - `HTTP_PROXY` A URL for an HTTP proxy that can be used to rotate IP addresses to avoid being blocked by CloudFlare.